fenner/icmp-node-id/draft-fenner-intarea-extended-icmp-hostid.md

 additional information.

 The second field contains the human-readable node name.
-The node name SHOULD be the sys:hostname {{RFC7317}}, if less than 64 octets, or the first 63 octets of the sys:hostname, if the sys:hostname is longer.
+The node name SHOULD be the "sys:hostname" {{RFC7317}}, if less than 64 octets, or the first 63 octets of the "sys:hostname", if the "sys:hostname" is longer.
 The node name MAY be some other human-meaningful name of the node.
 The node name MUST be padded with ASCII NUL characters if the object would not otherwise terminate on a 4-octet boundary.